Tim-Jones24/Customer-Churn-Prediction-Using-Machine-Learning-Models/README.md

 ### Objective:
 The goal of this project is to create an efficient model that can predict whether a customer will churn, helping business implement proactive strategies to retain customers.

+Explore the repository for the code, visualizations, and insights from the analysis.